fergiemcdowall/search-index/README.md

 The current stable release is [0.2.3](https://github.com/fergiemcdowall/search-index/releases/v0.2.3)

-The easiest way to include search-index in your project is to to it via npm
+The easiest way to include search-index in your project is by using npm

     npm install search-index